20 Most Common Questions About Abortion & Solutions

 #19.
 Does Abortion Cause Depression, Or Infertility?

-No research or study proves abortion in women increasing a chance of depression or impacts on future fertility.
+No research or study proves abortion in women increases the chance of depression or impacts on future fertility.

 #20.
 Are There Cases Of Abortions That Associate With Religion?